 About Credit Card Coverage

 Will the credit card used to rent the vehicle pay for the loss if your insurance doesn’t?
 To activate coverage, the cardholder must be the primary renter and must decline the LDW/CDW.
 Nothing is standard with credit card coverage, and it may be changed from time to time at the credit card company’s discretion.
 Also, if you violate any terms of the rental agreement, the credit card coverage is voided when you need it most.
-Many credit cards exclude rented SUVs, and some exclude any weather-related damage, like flood and hail.
+Many credit cards exclude rented SUVs, and some exclude any weather-related damage, like floods and hail.

 Minimizing the Risk